ota-meshi/eslint-plugin-regexp/docs/rules/no-useless-non-capturing-group.md

 ## :book: Rule Details

-This rule reports unnecessary non-capturing group
+This rule reports unnecessary non-capturing groups.
+Unnecessary groups are just clutter that make regexes harder to read, so they should be removed.

 <eslint-code-block fix>